cybertraining-dsc/fa20-523-337/project/project.md

 #### 3.5.4 Lasso Regression

 Lasso is a regression technique that uses L1 regularization.
 In statistics, lasso regression is a method to do automatic variable selection and regularization to improve prediction accuracy and performance of the statistical model.
 Lasso regression by nature makes the coefficient for some of the variables zero meaning these variables are automatically eliminated from the modeling process.
 The L1 regularization parameter helps control overfitting and will need to be explored for a range of values for the specific problem.
 When the regularization penalty tends to be zero there is no regularization, and the loss function is mostly influenced by the squared loss and in contrary if the regularization penalty tends to be closer to infinity then the objective function is mostly influenced by the regularization part.
-It is always ideal to explore a range of values for the regularization penalty to improve the accuracy and avoid overfitting.
+It is always ideal to explore a range of values for the regularization penalty to improve the accuracy and avoid overfitting. [^4][^5]

 In this project, Lasso is one of the important techniques that was explored primarily because the problem being solved is a regression problem and there is possibility to overfit the data due to the number of observations and feature space.
-As a team, we explored different ranges for regularization penalty and identified the appropriate value that helped achieve maximum reduction in the total RMSE score.
+During the model training phase different ranges for regularization penalty were explored and the appropriate value that helped achieve maximum reduction in the total RMSE score was identified.

 Lasso performed a bit better than baseline model.
-However, XGBoost seemed to have performed better than Lasso
+However, it did not outperform lightGBM or XGBoost or tree based models in general.

 ![lasso](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/lasso3new.png)